vicky186898/DevOps-Project-Automating-Deployment-Git-Docker-Ansible-Jenkins/README.md

 DevOps Project-1
-You have been hired as a Sr. DevOps Engineer in Abode Software.
-They want to implement DevOps Lifecycle in their company.
-You have been asked to implement this lifecycle as fast as possible.
-Abode Software is a product-based company, and their product is available on this GitHub link. https://github.com/hshar/website.git
+The product is available on this GitHub link. https://github.com/hshar/website.git
 Following are the specifications of the lifecycle:
 1. Install the necessary software on the machines using a configuration management tool